 Getting your period while in a foreign country can be a pain, made even more tricky by the fact that it’s not always easy finding tampons or pads abroad, or the brand you prefer.
-Plus, every inch of space in a traveler’s bag is important, especially on a long trek, and that box of tampons takes up the same space that a couple new souvenirs could fit into!
+Enter: menstrual cups!

 So what the heck is a menstrual cup?

-A menstrual cup is basically what it sounds like: a cup, usually made from silicone, that gets inserted and collects the blood rather than absorbing it.
+A menstrual cup is basically what it sounds like: a small, flexible cup, usually made from silicone or latex, that gets inserted and collects the blood rather than absorbing it.

 Isn’t that uncomfortable?

 That being said, it does take a few months of your cycle to get the hang of putting it in.
 Your cup will come with instructions, and there are tons of helpful videos and tips online for how to maneuver it.
-Do a few dry runs popping it in and adjusting it before your need to use it, just to be safe.
-If you’re worried about leakage, try a panty liner or thin pad along with it in the first few days until you know where it needs to fit for you.
+Do a few practice runs popping it in and adjusting it before you need to use it, just to be safe.
+If you’re worried about leakage, just use a panty liner or thin pad along with it for the first few days until you know for sure where it needs to fit for you.

 Why do I want to use it as a traveler?

-It’s easy to use, saves space in your toiletry bag, and is cost effective!
+It’s easy to use, saves space in your toiletry bag, and is cost-effective!
 A one-time buy of a cup, ranging in price from about $30-40 can get you years (yes, years) of use!
-And considering the fact that ladies spent an average of $60/year on tampons can give you an idea of the amount of dough you’ll save on this thing.
+And considering the fact that ladies spend an average of $60/year on tampons, that can give you an idea of the amount of dough you’ll save by using this thing.

 Finally, it’s quite easy to clean, even while traveling.
 A lot of brands have fancy wipes you can buy with them, but all you need is soap and water to sterilize it between cycles.
 During your period, you can just rinse with water, or, if you’re in a public restroom, dump it in the toilet and wipe it out with toilet paper.
 No problemo!